 - Do not panic, activate the nearest fire alarm if it has not already be done. - Do not use the elevators, as they shut down or stop on the floor of the fire. - Check doors and metal knobs to see if they are hot before you touch them.
 If they are, do not open the door.
-If possible, use a wet shirt or towel to cover the crack at the base of the door to prevent smoke penetration. - If thick smoke is encountered, crawl low to the floor; this will increase your visibility and help avoid inhalation of toxic chemicals from smoke, which can be deadly. - Taking shallow breaths minimizes smoke inhalation. - If you are trapped, go to the window to signal for help.
+If possible, use a wet shirt or

+- If thick smoke is encountered, crawl low to the floor; this will increase your visibility and help avoid inhalation of toxic chemicals from smoke, which can be deadly. - Taking shallow breaths minimizes smoke inhalation. - If you are trapped, go to the window to signal for help.
 If there is a phone, call 911 to report your location.
 Once you are out of the building, report the location of individuals with disabilities or others needing assistance to emergency personnel.
 Assemble at least 200 feet from the affected building. - Individuals with disabilities should look for areas of refuge like stairwells with fire doors or safe areas in classroom buildings. - Take fire alarms seriously; do not ignore them.
 Don't worry about taking property with you, time is of the essence. - Take responsibility for prevention; follow all rules relating to fire safety.